Tax time comes for everyone. There’s no escaping it. And there are terrible consequences if you don’t file a return at all.

 Bottom line

-If you don’t have your taxes in order by the time the IRS deadline rolls around, the government will grant you an extension, no questions asked.
-It’s a much better solution than turning in a return with missing or erroneous information, which can create its own headaches.
+If you don’t have your taxes in order by the IRS deadline, the government will grant you an extension, no questions asked.
+This is a much better solution than turning in a return with missing or erroneous information, which can create its own headaches.

-The tax filing deadline for 2023 is April 18.
-The IRS has instructions for how to file an extension online.
+The tax filing deadline for 2024 is Monday, April 15.
+The IRS has instructions for filing an extension online.
 Keep in mind that you still have to pay the taxes you owe by the filing deadline.
 If you don’t, you’re entering a world of severe penalties.